huseyn777/Memory-structure-identifier/README.md

 step2:

-Prints the multi-level page table information (i.e., hierarchical page table consisting of tables at various levels) of a process (does it only for first 2 tables)
+Prints the multi-level page table information (i.e., hierarchical page table consisting of tables at various levels) of a process (does it only for first 3 tables out of 4)

 app: